jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (1B) Despite subsection (1), when a principal and their agent agree, and record their agreement in a document, either in relation to a particular supply or for a type of supply, that this subsection applies to a supply of goods or services, the supply is treated for the purposes of the Act as 2 separate supplies, being—
   (a) a supply of goods and services from the principal to the agent; and (b) a supply of those goods and services from the agent to the recipient, treating the agent as if they were the principal for the purpose of the supply.
-(1C) For the purposes of sections 60C and 60D, an operator of a marketplace or a supplier who makes supplies of goods or services to recipients through the marketplace may treat a supply as 2 separate supplies, being—
+(1C) For the purposes of sections 60C, 60CB(7), and 60D, an operator of a marketplace or an underlying supplier who makes supplies of goods or services to recipients through the marketplace may treat a supply as 2 separate supplies, being—
   (a) a supply of goods and services from the underlying supplier to the operator of the marketplace; and (b) a supply of those goods and services from the operator of the marketplace to the recipient, treating the operator as if they were the underlying supplier of the goods and services.
-(1D) For the purposes of sections 60C and 60CB, when a listing intermediary is interposed between an operator of an electronic marketplace and an underlying supplier, the operator, supplier, and listing intermediary must treat the supply as 3 separate supplies, being—
+(1D) For the purposes of sections 60C and 60CB(2), when a listing intermediary is interposed between an operator of an electronic marketplace and an underlying supplier, the operator, supplier, and listing intermediary must treat the supply as 3 separate supplies, being—
   (a) a supply from the underlying supplier to the listing intermediary:
   (b) a supply from the listing intermediary to the operator:
   (c) a supply from the operator to the recipient of the supply.